Consensus Rules Voting¶

 There are a few possible outcomes of a vote:

-- If more than 90% of all votes within the RCI are “Abstain” votes, the agenda vote remains active for the next RCI.
+- If quorum is not met (more than 90% of all votes are “Abstain”), the agenda vote remains active for the next RCI.

 - If all non-abstaining votes within the RCI fail to meet the 75% Yes or No majority threshold, the agenda vote remains active for next RCI.